-Newly converted full-time employees may place their names on the "Overtime Desired" list within the two weeks (i.e., 14 calendar days) following the date upon which they are converted to full-time.
+Newly converted full-time employees, and employees converted, transferred, or reassigned into an installation or into the Mail Handler craft within the installation, may place their names on the "Overtime Desired" list within the two weeks (i.e., 14 calendar days) following the date upon which they are converted, transferred, or reassigned to full-time.
 Said placement on the list shall be effective on the next calendar day.